Chzerdalis/Universiry_projects/Machine_Learning/README.md

-# ECE 461: Machine Learning for Data Science and Analysis

 ## Course Overview
 This course provides a comprehensive foundation in machine learning, covering the transition from classical statistical methods to state-of-the-art deep learning architectures.
 The curriculum balances theoretical understanding with practical application through rigorous laboratory exercises and a data-driven final project.